 Jamile Shirley, Cultural Assets Program Manager

 Born and raised in Iowa, Jamile values the deep sense of community found within the city of Boise and believes art plays an integral role in remembering the past, situating the present, and inspiring the future community.
+She enjoys spending time with family, creating, running, cycling, hiking, yoga, traveling, and caring for her growing collection of house plants.

 CONTACT JAMILE